sfloresk/AWS-ALB-egress-traffic-monitoring/README.md

     b.
 Modify the date statement with the value that you would like Athena to run the query with.
 This should be the same date as the one used to find the interfaces in DynamoDB

     > More information of each field in the VPC flow log can be found in this link: https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-fields

+    Make a note of the result, it will be compared against the cost and usage report in the following section.

 ## Usage and cost report